interrrp/interrrp.github.io/src/content/blog/function-or-variable.md

 }
 ```

-"That's not fair, `const` was bait! `const` is generally used for variables-"
+Not cool, man.

-## You're right
+## Readability

-You're right. `const` _is_ for variables, yet some people insist on using it for
+`const` is for variables, yet some people insist on using it for functions.
+In
-everything.
-In my opinion, its usage is fine for callbacks and such, e.g.:
+my opinion, its usage is fine for callbacks and such, e.g.:

 ```tsx
 export default function ClickyButton() {